Ethical Dilemmas in Strategic Games: Literature Review

 \section{Literature Review}

-The ethical dilemmas that we study in this paper are usually referred to in the literature as variations of the ``trolley dilemma''.
-The original trolley dilemma was proposed by Foot~\cite{f67or} as a dilemma faced by an agent who must choose between allowing five people to die and killing one person to prevent the death of those five.
-The distinction between letting one die and killing someone is also emphasised by Thomson~\cite{t76m,t84ylj} as well as by Bruers and Braeckman~\cite{bb14philosophia}.
-Navarrete, McDonald, Mott, and Asher study the same distinction in a virtual reality environment~\cite{nmma12emotion}.
+The dilemmas that we study in this paper are usually referred to in the literature as variations of the ``trolley dilemma''.
+The original trolley dilemma is proposed in~\cite{f67or} as a dilemma faced by an agent who must choose between allowing five people to die and killing one person to prevent the death of those five.
+The distinction between letting one die and killing someone is also emphasised in~\cite{t76m,t84ylj} as well as in~\cite{bb14philosophia}.
+Navar-rete et al. study the same distinction in a virtual reality environment~(\citeyear{nmma12emotion}).

-At the same time, others shift the focus of the trolley problem away from the distinction between letting things happen and making things happen.
-Marczyk and Marks empirically studied whether perceived moral permissibility changed when the person making a decision in the trolley dilemma stands to benefit from or be harmed by one of the outcomes~\cite{mm14ehb}.
-Pan and Slater analysed participants' ethical reasoning when they were confronted with the trolley dilemma through an online survey versus through immersive virtual realities~\cite{ps11hci}.
-Chen, Qiu, Li, and Zhang examined the differences in brain activity of Chinese undergraduates who experienced the great Sichuan earthquake when confronted with trolley dilemmic situations where they must choose to rescue one of two relatives and one of two strangers~\cite{cqlz09bp}.
-Indick, Kim, Oelberger, and Semino investigated how the gender of a person affects the decision that she makes in the trolley dilemma-like settings~\cite{ikos00crsp}.
-Bleske-Rechek, Nelson, Baker, Remiker, and Brandt observed that people are less likely to sacrifice the life of one person for the lives of five if the one person is young, a genetic relative, or a current romantic partner~\cite{bnbrb10jsecp}.
-In a related work, Kawai, Kubo, and Kubo-Kawai showed that most people are more inclined to sacrifice an older person rather than a younger one~\cite{kkk14jpr}.
-In this paper, we also consider trolley-like ethical dilemmas in this broader sense.
+At the same time, others shift the focus of the trolley dilemma away from the distinction between letting things happen and making things happen.
+Marczyk and Marks empirically study whether perceived moral permissibility changed when the person making a decision in the trolley dilemma stands to benefit from or be harmed by one of the outcomes~(\citeyear{mm14ehb}).
+Pan and Slater analyse participants' ethical reasoning when they were confronted with the trolley dilemma through an online survey versus through immersive virtual realities~(\citeyear{ps11hci}).
+Chen et al. examine the differences in brain activity of Chinese undergraduates who experienced the great Sichuan earthquake when confronted with trolley dilemmic situations where they must choose to rescue one of two relatives and one of two strangers~(\citeyear{cqlz09bp}).
+Indick et al. investigate how the gender of a person affects the decision that she makes in the trolley dilemma-like settings~(\citeyear{ikos00crsp}).
+Bleske-Rechek et al. observe that people are less likely to sacrifice the life of one person for the lives of five if the one person is young, a genetic relative, or a current romantic partner~(\citeyear{bnbrb10jsecp}).
+In a related work, Kawai, Kubo, and Kubo-Kawai show that most people are inclined to sacrifice an older person over a younger one~(\citeyear{kkk14jpr}).
+In this paper, we also consider trolley-like dilemmas in this broader sense.